nexussjcet/py-workshop/README.md

 user@pc:~$ jupyter notebook
 ```

-The jupyter notebook webserver will start running on your localhost, refer to [Notebook session instructions for windows](#5.0 Run Jupyter Notebook) to run notebook session.
+The jupyter notebook webserver will start running on your localhost, refer to [notebook session instructions for windows](run-jupyter) to run notebook session within the webserver instance.

 ### That's it, you're done setting up your system!